Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 4) Uninstall Drivers

 There are chances that the drivers are not updated or have some issues.
-It could cause the problem WD My Passport hard drive not detected, but the LED is blinking.
+It could cause the problem WD My Passport hard drive not detected.

 So, to troubleshoot the non-detected WD My Passport issue, uninstall the USB drivers.
 Follow the below steps: